 MAKE YOURSELF SAFE.
 Always wear shooting glasses.
 When target shooting or plinking, use ear protection also.
-If your firearm is "ported" wear ear protection at all times.
+If your firearm is equipped with a muzzle brake or is "ported", wear ear protection at all times.
 Never drink alcoholic beverages before or during shooting.